kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 now, suffice it to say that you can only deploy to the `master` branch on Heroku.)
 This push will create a running instance of your app at some URL ending with `herokuapp.com`.
-Enter that URL in a new browser tab (not in the Cloud9 IDE) to see your app running live.
+Run the command `heroku open`, which would open a new Brower tab with the URL that corresponds to your application running in Heroku.
 Congratulations, you did it--your app is live!

 Summary